KyperCT/tiralabraRSA/documentation/testingdocument.md

 This subpackage contains testing for primes and random prime generation.

-Testing if a number is prime (will be) tested by testing that a long list of prime numbers all return that they are prime, and that a long list of composites all return that they are composite.
+Testing if a number is prime is tested by testing that a long list of prime numbers all return that they are prime, and that a long list of composites all return that they are composite.

 Prime number generation is difficult to test, as the output is intentionally random.
-It (will be) tested by using the prime checking function and checking if the outputs are prime.
+It is tested by using the prime checking function and checking if the outputs are prime.
 This means these tests are only valid if the tests for the prime checking function pass.
 (WIP testing that the primes are different sizes in the desired way; this isn't implemented on any level rn)

 ## Repeatability

 Instructions for repeating the tests can be found in the [User Guide](https://github.com/KyperCT/tiralabraRSA/blob/main/documentation/User%20guide.md)

-## Hey, where are the graphics?
+## Hey, where are the visualizations of tests?

 I couldn't come up with a way to visualize these tests, sorry.